Major revision January 1990

 AR402 To take pressure off wild animals by voluntarily limiting our population, by actively discouraging and penalising pollution and by preserving and restoring stable habitats. (see 'Pollution')

-AR403 In the UK, close to a billion farm animals are slaughtered for food every year.
+AR403 In the UK, over a billion farm animals are slaughtered for food every year.
 Many of these animals are farmed intensively, kept in cramped conditions and denied the freedom to express natural behaviour.
 High levels of frustration, distress, injury and suffering are common and painful mutilations are routinely carried out to reduce risk of injury.
 Antibiotics are used routinely to prevent outbreak of disease, resulting in antibiotic resistance and threats to human and animal health.
 Animals are often transported long distances to slaughter and suffer inhumane conditions both during transport and at the time of slaughter.
 Besides the impact on animal welfare, high levels of consumption of meat, dairy and other animal products in developed countries are ecologically unsustainable and are linked to many chronic health conditions (See also FA650-FA666).

 AR404 The Green Party believes that consumers have a right to easy access to enough information about the food they eat to make informed decisions about what they buy.
 We shall introduce legislation to enforce clear labelling on all animal-derived food products, describing how the animal lived and was killed.
 This coded system would include place of origin, production system (e.g. cage, broiler house, shed, enriched indoor, outdoor), transport, place of slaughter and method of slaughter (e.g. sticking only, Halal or the approved Jewish method, stun-gas, stun-gun, stun-electrical, stunning followed by sticking, post-cut stun, neck dislocation, decapitation).
 We shall work empathetically and respectfully with relevant medical, scientific and religious groups to bring about reduction in fear, pain and discomfort for all animals that are bred and maintained for food.
 This initiative will be supported by a programme of public education to maximise understanding and we will press for it to be adopted across the EU (see FA656, FA240, FA222, RR800 and RR803).